 Step 5: Start your Practical Training

 You will not understand how stuff really works until you actually start doing it practically.
 You need to regularly use the tools and practice to better understand the ethical knowledge you have learned so far.
 The best way to do this is by working on small projects or assignments.
 You can start by doing projects like a simple To-do list, simple blog, photo gallery web app, resume builder, basic project management app, etc.

 Step 6: Innovate and Create Something New

 Innovation and original ideas are valued in all fields.
 Probably the most in the tech field since they can change the entire game.
 If you already have a start-up or project idea, then you're going great.
 If not, you still have time to think and work on it.

-It's good to start with building a startup clone.
+It's good to start by building a startup clone.
 It means that you would clone some products available in the market.
 Also, you might be interested in the following sites/apps that will be useful.